 1. How many issues do you produce in a year, and when are they typically released?

 Our primary premium newsletter is produced quarterly and is published around February 14th, May 15th, August 14th, and November 14th of each year.

 2. Do you offer any other services besides the quarterly newsletter?

-We have also started publishing a monthly mini-newsletter, which costs $50 per month or $300 per year with an annual subscription.
-In each mini-newsletter, a top-tier hedge fund manager is interviewed and/or analyzed, and 1-2 novel investment ideas are shared.
+We also publish a monthly activist newsletter, which costs $149 per month or $449 per year with an annual subscription.
+In each monthly newsletter, a top-tier hedge fund manager is interviewed and/or analyzed, and 1-2 novel investment ideas are shared.

 3. What would I get if I were to subscribe?

 Premium newsletter members will receive access to our investment strategies.

 More than 75 pages in length, the premium newsletter also covers our small-cap hedge fund strategy’s stock picks, in-depth analysis of 23 billionaire hedge fund managers and their best stock picks, most concentrated positions among hedge funds, stocks dumped by hedge funds, high conviction picks of value hedge funds, and excerpts from hedge fund investor letters.

 4. Does your newsletter give alerts on when to buy and sell and the position percentages of one’s portfolio?